aifoon/kweenb/README.md

 # kweenb

-## Introduction
+## Zwerm3

-Zwerm3 is a flexible audio system for streaming audio to and triggering local audio files on mobile speakers.
+Zwerm3 is a flexible audio system for streaming audio to and triggering local audio files on mobile speakers and is build by [aifoon](https://aifoon.org/).

 ## kweenb